 Finally, the service delivery model of the municipality must have well-defined processes that can be monitored effectively.
 Generally, it is the responsibility of those who are in management to ensure that systems are in place to account for the performance and the productivity of the capital invested towards service delivery.
 Chapter 4 of the gazetted Local Government Municipal Staffing Regulations has defined the required activities and scope for performance management within Local Government.
 It is expected that performance management will need to disaggregate performance expectations from the IDP and SDBIP into performance measure across all departments, functions, and employees (or teams).
 This will ensure that the contributions of the work towards the municipality’s goals are accounted for.
 Additionally, robust performance management can guide skills development planning within the municipality.
 This can expand the impact of skills development spending whilst also adding to the employee value proposition of the workforce by empowering them to act effectively within their roles.

 The advent of the fourth industrial revolution has enabled the digitalisation of business processes and provided access to real-time information for performance measurement.
 Often, services involve some degree of transactional or routine tasks, with turnaround times ranging from seconds to days or even weeks.
-Going back to our discussion of the quality of information However, digitalisation must be built upon a foundation of business processes that are effectively designed and respond to the requirements of the Service Delivery Model.
+However, digitalisation must be built upon a foundation of business processes that are effectively designed and respond to the requirements of the Service Delivery Model.
 From an Organisational Design perspective, effective business processes fast track the development of meaningful and outcome driven Job Descriptions.
 The content of the Job Descriptions should be informed by the value that the incumbent contributes within the processes of service delivery.
 From this perspective, Job Descriptions can be viewed as a role specific transformation of functionally specific business processes.

 The first thing that needs to be in place is conscious, ethical and decisive leadership within the Council and Administration of the Local Government system.
 Significant powers are afforded to the leadership within Local Government and these should be exercised for the benefit of the Community, without fear or favour.
 This includes the recognition of high performance as well as consequence management and/or capacity building for low performance.
 This requires the development and frequent review of the artefacts that demonstrate good governance and control in the municipality.
 These include policies, business processes, standard operating procedures, service standards and delegations of authority.
 These tools should be used to develop an enabling culture for service delivery within the municipality.
 Additionally, communities need to constructively participate in governance processes through public-participation opportunities.
 Neither a silent nor a disruptive community can hope to sustainably steer the direction of a municipality’s projects and programmes for their benefit.